Each Frisant has its own wink: have you found them?

 Artist's inspiration

-Vintage 2022 - The young blackbird spin
+Vintage 2022 - The young tendril with the blackbird

 Artist's inspiration